 Wherever possible, we aim to use the local community facilities to develop the independence skills of our students.
 This may involve trips to the local shops to work on money skills or visits to local places of worship to gain a better understanding of a particular religion.

-Our other pathways are currently based at our Aylestone Meadows site, including our Post 16 students.
+Our other pathways, Seedlings, Flourish and Thrive are currently based at our Aylestone Meadows site, including our Post 16 students in those pathways.

 The progress of each student is reviewed regularly and, where appropriate, students may be moved from one pathway to another.